Qubit operations using a modular optical system engineered with PyOpticL: a code-to-CAD optical layout tool: PyOpticL

-One critical bottleneck in a code-to-CAD system can be the introduction of new components into the library.
-It is critical that adding new mounts (even new custom designs) is streamlined and precise.
-Otherwise, the time to align the CAD model to these mounts can return to a tedious trial-and-error process, which defeats the purpose of the system entirely.
-Therefore, we have developed and tested a rapid import procedure within FreeCAD that quickly sets the center of the mounts and their base positions to easily import them to the library and layout (see SI and GitHub \cite{pyopticl} for details).
-It is also possible to import non-optical elements like vacuum chambers, etc. to register beam delivery to an experimental apparatus.
+It is also very important that importing geometry for new mounts or custom parts is streamlined and precise.
+Otherwise, the process of aligning these parts within CAD can return to a tedious trial-and-error process, which defeats the purpose of the system entirely.
+Therefore, we have developed multiple GUI tools to allow for quick alignment, positioning, and measurement of parts during import, allowing you to store them in either the internal PyOpticL library or in a custom external library (see GitHub \cite{pyopticl} for details).
+This can also be useful for importing non-optical elements like vacuum chambers, etc. to register beam delivery to an experimental apparatus.